 You should not eat any “traditional'” dish in a tourist spot.
 In fact, when the restaurant menu has pictures of food.
 Run.

-The Best Places….
-I’ve Found……(so far).
+The Best Places… I’ve Found……(so far).

 Barraca, Barcelona – located in Barceloneta (the beach area).
 Really nice paella, but a bit pricey.

 Arrocería Gala, Madrid – located in the literary District.
 I stumbled upon this place by accident and was pleasantly surprised by the Paella Valenciana.
-Good prices, great atmosphere and popular with the locals.
+Good prices, a great atmosphere and is popular with the locals.
 Fabulous indoor/outdoor seating.

 Paella is made in a paellera.
 See pic.
 Note: I’ve never used mine.